unzew/apostles/charter.md

 The council will have the authority and responsibility of setting the dues the members are required to pay.

 In certain situations it may become necessary to take a vote of "No Confidence" against a council member and remove him or her from the position.
+The vote of no confidence shall be handled as a motion during a council meeting.
+Alternatively, a special meeting may be called by the membership during which a council member can be removed by a majority vote of the entire membership excluding the council and officers.
 If this occurs, the remaining council and officers will meet to appoint a new council member.

 There are no term limits on the council members, a council position is held for life or until the council member in question resigns the position or is voted out of office.